mapdonnelly/md/content/project/peru/index.md

 title: Dengue and Zika Epidemiology in Peru
 summary: Data management for a 15,000 participant cohort study
 tags:
-- Deep Learning
 date: "2021-08-09T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: The city of Iquitos in Northern Peru rests on the banks of the Amazon river.
   focal_point: Smart

 # links: